zhoushengdao/translated-articles/geogebra-apps-api/en.md

     <tr>
       <td> String getValueString(String objName [, boolean useLocalizedInput = true])</td>
       <td style="text-align: center;">2.7</td>
       <td>Returns the value of the object with the given name as a string.
 If useLocalizedInput is false, returns the command in English, otherwise in current GUI language.
-Note: Localized input uses parentheses, non-localized input uses brackets.<br>For this method (<b>and all others returning type String</b>) it's important to coerce it properly to a JavaScript string for compatibility with GeoGebra Classic 5 eg <code>var s = getValueString("text1") + "";</code></td>
+Note: Localized input uses parentheses, non-localized input uses brackets.<br>For this method (<b>and all others returning type String</b>) it's important to coerce it properly to a JavaScript string for compatibility with GeoGebra Classic 5 eg `var s = getValueString("text1") + "";`</td>
     </tr>
     <tr>
       <td>String getDefinitionString(String objName) </td>